-The New Year's Eve service in the Churchin the Gardens, in which the First Presby-terian Church joined, was well attended and the congregation was impressed and inspired.
-Albert Sheppard spoke on The Rev. Growing Challenge of Forest Hills to the Churches of Christ," in which he made an earnest appeal that all churches of the village co-operate in the work that is to be done.
-Dr. Worth Tippy spoke on "Progress in Social Thought and Legislation in 1923,' calling attention to the development of the labor movement, minimum wage, abolishing the 12-hour day in the steel industry, revival of enforcement of prohibition, work of the coal commission and a new spirit of co-operation among all classes to bring about progressive social legislation.
-Rev. C. E. Sil-cox gave "A New Year's Eve Meditation," and read from Tennyson the familiar lines beginning "Ring out the old, ring in the

-New," as the chimes were played and the New Year, 1924, was greeted.
+The New Year's Eve service in the Churchin-the-Gardens, in which the First Presbyterian Church joined, was well attended and the congregation was impressed and inspired.
+The Rev. Albert Sheppard spoke on "The Growing Challenge of Forest Hills to the Churches of Christ," in which he made an earnest appeal that all churches of the village co-operate in the work that is to be done.
+Dr. Worth Tippy spoke on "Progress in Social Thought and Legislation in 1923," calling attention to the development of the labor movement, minimum wage, abolishing the 12-hour day in the steel industry, revival of enforcement of prohibition, work of the of enforcement of prohibition, work of the coal commission and a new spirit of co-operation among all classes to bring about progressive social legislation.
+Rev. C. E. Silcox gave "A New Year's Eve Meditation," and read from Tennyson the familiar lines beginning "Ring out the old, ring in the New," as the chimes were played and the New Year, 1924, was greeted.
 Music was furnished by a chorus under Mrs. Charles H. Scammell's direction.
+William Roberts sang a solo and

+H. Scammell's direction.
 William Roberts sang a solo and Mrs. Ada Park Maddux played the cornet.